-"Protected persons shall not be arrested, prosecuted or convicted by the Occupying Power for acts committed or for opinions expressed before the occupation, or during a temporary interruption thereof, with the exception of breaches of the laws and customs of war."
+"Protected persons shall not be arrested, prosecuted or convicted by the Occupying Power for acts committed or for opinions expressed before the occupation, or during a temporary interruption thereof, with the exception of breaches of the laws and customs of war"

-63 .
-Judgement granted on 9 December 2009, para.
+^{64.} Judgement granted on 9 December 2009, para.
 10. See also: HCJ 69/81 Bassil Abu Aita v.
-Regional Commander of the Judea and Samaria Area, PD 37(2) 197, 313 (1983), the judgement of former HCJ president Meir Shamgar.
+Regional Commander of the Judea and Samaria Area, PD 37(2) 197, 313 (1983), the judgement of former president Meir Shamgar.

-This article indicates that although it is prohibited to punish the residents of the occupied territory for statements and opinions expressed before the occupation, there is no similar prohibition against punishing an expression, including a protest, during the occupation.64 Hence, and considering the military nature of the occupation, the common perception is that the occupying power has the authority to restrict freedom of expression in order to maintain public order and security in the occupied territory.
-And indeed, occupiers have traditionally tended to impose severe restrictions on freedom of expression, 65 including the right to demonstrate, from the standpoint that protesting against the forced military rule will undermine public order and pose a threat to security - both of the occupied territory and of the occupying power.66
+This article indicates that although it is prohibited to punish the residents of the occupied territory for statements and opinions expressed before the occupation, there is no similar prohibition against punishing an expression, including a protest, during the occupation.
+Hence, and considering the military nature of the occupation, the common perception is that the occupying power has the authority to restrict freedom of expression in order to maintain public order and security in the occupied territory.
+And indeed, occupiers have traditionally tended to impose severe restrictions on freedom of expression, including the right to demonstrate, from the standpoint that protesting against the forced military rule will undermine public order and pose a threat to security - both of the occupied territory and of the occupying power.

-Yet, Article 70, like other directives relating to the obligations and rights of the occupying power, is based on the assumption that a belligerent occupation is designated, by its very nature and essence, to be temporary and short-term, and so are the powers of the military commander, who is supposed to serve as a temporary trustee charged with administering the occupied territory and its residents.67 In the official commentary on the Fourth Geneva Convention, Swiss jurist Jean Pictet, writes:
+Yet, Article 70, like other directives relating to the obligations and rights of the occupying power, is based on the assumption that a belligerent occupation is designated, by its very nature and essence, to be temporary and short-term, and so are the powers of the military commander, who is supposed to serve as a temporary trustee charged with administering the occupied territory and its residents.68 In the official commentary on the Fourth Geneva Convention, Pictet writes:

-"The rule limiting the jurisdiction of the Occupying Power to the period during which it is in actual
+"The rule limiting the jurisdiction of the Occupying Power to the period during which it is in actual occupation of the territory is based on the fact that occupation is in principle of a temporary nature (3).

-[.]
-Jean S. Pictet (ed.), Commentary: IV Geneva Convention relative to the Protection of Civilian Persons in Time of War, Geneva: International Committee of the Red Cross (1956), p.
-63, 367-8 (hereinafter: "Commentary: IV Geneva Convention").
+^{65.} Jean S. Pictet (ed.), Commentary: IV Geneva Convention relative to the Protection of Civilian Persons in Time of War, Geneva: International Committee of the Red Cross (1956), p.
+63, 367-8 (hereinafter: Commentary: IV Geneva Convention).

-^{. &}quot;The Relation Between Human Rights Law and the Law of Belligerent Occupation" (supra note 31).
-The article brings examples for this matter. .
-Ibid.
+^{66. &}quot;The Relation Between Human Rights Law and the Law of Belligerent Occupation" (supra note 31).
+The article brings examples for this matter.
+67. Ibid.

-[.]
-Guy Harpaz and Yuval Shany, "The Israeli Supreme Court and the Incremental Expansion of the Scope of Discretion under Belligerent Occupation Law," Israel Law Review 43, p.
+^{68.} Guy Harpaz and Yuval Shany, "The Israeli Supreme Court and the Incremental Expansion of the Scope of Discretion under Belligerent Occupation Law," Israel Law Review 43, p.
 514 (2010).

-occupation of the territory is based on the fact that occupation is in principle of a temporary nature (3).
-The Occupying Power is therefore legally entitled to exercise penal jurisdiction in the occupied country in respect of acts which occur during occupation, and in respect of such acts only."68
+The Occupying Power is therefore legally entitled to exercise penal jurisdiction in the occupied country in respect of acts which occur during occupation, and in respect of such acts only."69

-In other words, the justification for restricting freedom of expression stems from the temporary nature of the occupation and from the concrete military need of the occupying power to control the occupied population that naturally exists in conflict with it.
+In other words, the justification for restricting freedom of expression stems from the temporary nature of the occupation and from the concrete military need of the occupying power to control the occupied population, which naturally exists in conflict with it.

-In addition, the authority to restrict demonstrations and protest events in an occupied territory as inferred from Article 70, like all other authorities of the occupying power, is subject to the general principles of the laws of occupation, as enshrined in Regulation 43 of the Hague Regulations.69 Furthermore, this authority must be balanced with the obligations of the occupying power towards the civilian population of the occupied territory, as enshrined in Article 27 of the Fourth Geneva Convention (hereinafter: "Article 27").
+In addition, the authority to restrict demonstrations and protest events in an occupied territory as inferred from Article 70, like all other authorities of the occupying power, is subject to the general principles of the laws of occupation, as enshrined in Regulation 43 of the Hague Regulations.70 Furthermore, this authority must be balanced with the obligations of the occupying power towards the civilian population of the occupied territory, as enshrined in Article 27 of the Fourth Geneva Convention (hereinafter: Article 27).